Our baby’s a hoarder.

 And to you, I say, “No. No, he’s not.”

 He was almost weaned when he was twelve months old, but then we picked up and moved.
 Weaning took no steps forward and ten steps back.
 Now it’s officially on.
 He has a bright blue LifeFactory glass bottle to drink milk from every day.
 I’ll tell you this-he’ll do it-but he’ll let you know he is none too pleased about it.
 We find the bottle in the bathtub, under the couch, behind a chair.

-Today, my husband notices him walk into the bedroom WITH the bottle, but leave the bedroom WITHOUT it.
-This prompts him to search for said bottle which he found in the trash can underneath a pair of shorts.
+Today, my husband noticed him walk into the bedroom WITH the bottle, but leave the bedroom WITHOUT it.
+This prompted him to search for said bottle which he found in the trash can underneath a pair of shorts.